mmallindine/Madness-Project/scrollstory/index.md

 %}

 Beigel does admit there are occasions where a person may have indistinguishable sex characteristics, but reaffirms that this, hermaphroditism, is a physical reality while transsexualism is one of the “psychotic intersexes.”
 Publishing this in a magazine meant to transvestites, it is clear that his aim was to stir up emotions.
 Dismissing people in their own media space is by no means a contribution of academic psychiatric thought.
 Instead he was trying to confront people he disagreed with head on.

+Queer people being targeted and labeled as mentally ill by the psychiatric community pitted them against the profession.
+Some queer people resorted to publishing anti-psychiatry articles, especially as movements for gay rights began to pick up steam.
+Gary Alinder wrote one of these articles in a 1970 edition of Great Speckled Bird, a left-wing newspaper in Atlanta.
+Alinder’s article goes over the 1970 National Convention of the American Psychiatric Association in San Francisco.
+At this convention, the Gay Liberation Front confronted psychiatrists who defended queer mental illnesses.
+The focus for the Gay Liberation Front was homosexuality specifically, but the psychiatrist Alinder refers to specifically, Dr. Bieber, defended both transsexualism and homosexuality as disorders.
+When Dr. Bieber was on a panel where he was explaining transsexualism and homosexuality as mental illnesses, he was confronted by liberationists for contributing to discourse that something was wrong with queer people.
+Alinder called for the complete abolition of psychiatry, as it was failing queer people.
+Towards the end of his article, Alinder wrote, “Rather than dealing with a sick society, the shrinks deal with the individual victims of that society.”
+Since psychiatry was an “oppressive tool” to Alinder, there was no reforming it as other gay liberationists had wanted.
+He wanted psychiatry eradicated completely for failing to help and searching only to fix what was not broken in the individual.[13]

 ## Conclusion